AlexanderGaul/xray_ct/README.md

 on different volumes.

-All positions of stored acquisition poses' sources are shown on the screen as faded out red circle, while the brightest red circle is the position of the currently modified pose.
+All positions of stored acquisition poses' sources are shown on the screen as faded out red circle, while the solid red circle is the position of the currently modified pose.

 On the right side of the screen, the user can see the current acquisition data (the image that reaches the detector in the current acquisition